Characteristics of Common Stock

 No Priority in Liquidation

 In the event of a company's liquidation, common stockholders have a lower claim on the company's assets compared to preferred stockholders and creditors.
-Because of that, this means that common stockholders are last in line to receive any remaining assets after all debts and obligations have been settled.
+On top of that, this means that common stockholders are last in line to receive any remaining assets after all debts and obligations have been settled.
 While this characteristic can be a downside for some investors, it also underscores the higher risk associated with common stock.

 No Fixed Dividends